 - Null - Do not generate topic

-The default log topic generation mode is Null - Do not generate topic when you configure Logtail to collect text logs in the console, that is, the topic is a null string, and you can query logs without entering a topic.
+The default log topic generation mode is Null - Do not generate topic when you configure Logtail to collect text files in the console.
+The topic is an empty string, and you can query logs without entering a topic.

 - Machine Group Topic Attributes

-Machine Group Topic Attributes mode is used to clearly differentiate log data generated in different servers.
-If the log data of different servers are stored in the same file path and file name, you can divide the machines into different machine groups to distinguish the log data of different servers by topic.
-To do this, set different topic attributes for different machine groups when creating machine groups, and set the Topic Generation Mode to Machine Group Topic Attributes.
+The Machine Group Topic Attributes mode is used to differentiate log data of different servers.
+If the log data of different servers is stored in the same file or file path, you can divide the servers into different machine groups to differentiate the log data of different servers by topic.
+To do this, set different topics for different machine groups when creating machine groups, and select Machine Group Topic Attributes as the topic generation mode.
 Apply the previously created Logtail configuration to those machine groups to complete the configuration.

-This mode is used to differentiate log data generated by users and instances.
-If service logs are stored under different directories based on users or instances but their subdirectories and log file names are the same, Log Service cannot clearly differentiate which user or instance generates the logs when collecting log files.
-In this case, you can set the Topic Generation Mode to File Path Regular, enter a regular expression of file paths, and set the topic as the instance name.
+- The File Path RegEx mode is used to differentiate log data generated by users and instances.
+If logs are stored under different directories based on different users or instances but their subdirectories and log file names are the same, Log Service cannot differentiate which user or instance generates the logs when collecting log files.
+To resolve this problem, you can select File Path RegEx as the topic generation mode, enter the regular expression for exact match of the file path, and set the topic name as the instance name.

 /logs | - /userA/serviceA | - service.log | - /userB/serviceA | - service.log | - /userC/serviceA | - service.log

-- Configure Logtail in the console by following the Collect text logs.
+- Configure Logtail in the Log Service console.
+For more information, see Collect text logs.

-- Expand Advanced Options in the data import wizard and select a topic generation mode from the Topic Generation Mode drop-down list.
+- On the Logtail configuration page, unfold Advanced Options, and select a topic generation mode from the Topic Generation Mode drop-down list.

-To change the log topic generation mode, modify the Topic Generation Mode option directly in the data import wizard.
+To change the log topic generation mode, modify the Topic Generation Mode option on the Logtail configuration page.